Elektrohermann/Spring_Clean/README.md

-Free Cleaning Software for your PC, to always have enough space for things you actually want ig
+Free Cleaning Software for your PC, to always have enough space for things you actually want

+This Project is far from finished, and alot of features will be added.
+Please keep that in mind

 Current Features:
 1. Delting things in %temp%